PieterPenninckx/resource-management-in-rust/src/not-all-memory-needs-to-be-acquired.md

 variables of the function and the parameters to that function and when the function is finished, this piece of memory is released.

-This means that after a function call is finished, the memory that was used to store the local variables of the function or the arguments that were passed to that function, can be re-used for something completely else.
+This means that when a function call is finished, the memory that was used to store the local variables of the function and the arguments that were passed to that function, can be re-used for something else.
 So you cannot expect the values that were stored in that piece of memory are still intact.
 This implies that you cannot use the stack to store data that you need for a longer time, longer than the duration of the function call.

+### The heap

-In some situations however, static memory and the stack are not enough.
+In some situations, static memory and the stack are not enough.
 When you don't know how much memory you will need at compile time, you can't use static memory (in general).
 And when you need to store memory longer than the duration of the function call